 A residence permit is applied for at the Dutch Immigration and Naturalization Service (IND) within 3 working days after your arrival in the Netherlands.
 The IND will place a sticker in your passport confirming your residence status, and a note that you are/are not allowed to work and that you do/do not require a work permit to work.
 After 2 to 3 weeks, you will receive the formal decision from the IND regarding your residence status.
-In this respect, applying for a voluntary authorisation for temporary stay (MVV) can be advantageous, even for those who do not need them.
+In this respect, it is an advantage if you have applied for a voluntary authorisation for temporary stay (MVV) before you enter the Netherlands, even if it is not compulsory for you to have one.
 Through this procedure, your request for a residence permit is already reviewed before you arrive in the Netherlands, and the sticker from the IND will state that you are allowed to work in the Netherlands right after you have submitted your request.
 You do not need to wait for the formal decision of the IND, which is expected only after 3 weeks after submitting.

 The IND has nine desks in the Netherlands.
-In the East Netherlands there is a desk in Zwolle.
-At these desk, you can:
+The closest desk to the Twente region is in Zwolle.
+At this desk, you can:

 If you are planning to do this, you should arrange an appointment by calling 0900 1234561 (on working days from 9.00 am to 5.00 pm, € 0.10 per minute)*

 On the IND website, you can download the forms needed for the different procedures.